QuentinLeclercq/coding-game/README.md

 # Clash of code
-Solutions of Clash of Code, in javascript
+Solutions of some Clash of Code, in javascript